shakfu/sk-engines/docs/dev/tape-impl.md

 - **int16 streaming** — halves SD bandwidth, the main throughput lever.

-- **Loop-mode tuning** — the seam-fade length and Frippertronics decay/floor are first-cut constants; tune by ear.
+- **Loop-mode tuning** — the layer-fade length and Frippertronics decay/floor are first-cut constants; tune by ear.
 A wider / quantized varispeed range; progress/level meters on the rings.

 ### Docs / housekeeping